Ralph Pickard Bell (1960-1968)

 John Bragg was born on May 3, 1940 in Springhill, NS.
 He received degrees in Commerce and Education from Mount Allison in 1962 and 1963 respectively.
 He is the President and Chief Executive Officer of Oxford Frozen Foods Limited and the President of Bragg Lumber Co., Ltd., Cherryfield Foods Inc., and Halcorp Limited.
 He also founded a cable television company known as Bragg Communications, which expanded to become Eastlink.
 He is a director of TD Bank Financial Group, Canada Bread Limited, and Sobeys Inc. and was made an Officer of the Order of Canada in 1996.
 Bragg has been awarded four honorary degrees, including one from Mount Allison in 1993.
 He has also served on Mount Allison’s Board of Regents.
 He was installed as Mount Allison’s seventh chancellor in 2005 and served until 2010.

 Peter Mansbridge was born on July 6, 1948 in London, England.
 He began his career as a broadcaster with CBC radio in Churchill, MB in 1968.
 In 1975 he became a reporter for The National and in 1988 took over as anchor of the program.
-He is currently chief correspondent and anchor of The National, and host of CBC News Network’s Mansbridge One-on-One.
-Over the course of his more than 45-year career, Mansbridge has covered significant national and international news stories and has interviewed many Canadian and world leaders.
-He has received 12 Gemini awards, nine honorary degrees, and was made an officer of the Order of Canada in 2008.
-His association with Mount Allison goes back 20 years.
-He first visited campus in the 1980s as part of the Students Administrative Council’s Speakers Series.
-He has served on the University’s National Advisory Council and was awarded an honorary degree from Mount Allison in 1999.
-Mansbridge was installed as Mount Allison’s eighth Chancellor on May 17, 2010.
+He retired from his role as chief correspondent and anchor of The National, and host of CBC News Network’s Mansbridge One-on-One in July 2017.
+Over the course of his more than 45-year career, Mansbridge covered significant national and international news stories and interviewed many Canadian and world leaders.
+He received 12 Gemini awards, nine honorary degrees, and was made an officer of the Order of Canada in 2008.
+Mansbridge first visited Mount Allison in the 1980s as part of the Students Administrative Council’s Speakers Series.
+He later served on the University’s National Advisory Council and was awarded an honorary degree from Mount Allison in 1999.
+Mansbridge was installed as Mount Allison’s eighth Chancellor on May 17, 2010 and served until Dec.
+31, 2017.